 The U.S. federal income tax discussion set forth above does not address tax consequences which may vary with, or are contingent on, individual circumstances.
-Moreover, this discussion does not address any tax consequences of the disposition of AFC Series J Preferred Stock before the merger or the disposition of AFC Series J Preferred Stock before the merger or the disposition of AFC Series J Preferred Stock who are citizens of the United States or residents or domestic corporations.
+Moreover, this discussion does not address any tax consequences of the disposition of AFC Series J Preferred Stock before the merger or the disposition of AFC common shares after the merger.
+This discussion is directed to holders of AFC Series J Preferred Stock who are citizens of the United States or residents or domestic corporations.
 No attempt has been made to address the tax consequences to a shareholder under the laws of the country, state or jurisdiction in which the holder resides, is citizen or is organized other than the material U.S. federal income tax consequences discussed herein.
 Holders of AFC Series J Preferred Stock are advised to consult their own tax advisors regarding the U.S. federal income tax consequences in light of their personal circumstances and the consequences under applicable state, local and foreign tax laws.